machard/ledger-web-wallet-connect/README.md

 # ledger-web-wallet-btc

-App that manages ledger btc accounts
+App that enable wallet connect for your ledger
 Should be running inside https://github.com/machard/ledger-web